 Records of London's Livery Companies Online: Apprentices and Freemen 1400-1900 (ROLLCO)

-ROLLCO is a collaboration between four of London’s Livery Companies and the Centre of Metropolitan History/Institute of Historical Research which provides free access to the historic membership records of the Worshipful Companies of Clothworkers, Drapers, Goldsmiths and Mercers.
-The first phase of the online database contains the details of 60,000 apprenticeship bindings, 40,000 admissions to the freedom, and 270,000 named individuals from the fifteenth to the nineteenth centuries.
+ROLLCO is a collaboration between a number of London’s Livery Companies and the Centre of Metropolitan History/Institute of Historical Research.
+It provides free access to the historic membership records of the Worshipful Companies of Bowyers, Clothworkers, Drapers, Girdlers, Goldsmiths, Mercers and Salters.
+The online database currently contains the details of 75,000 apprenticeship bindings, 49,000 admissions to the freedom, and 320,000 named individuals from the fifteenth to the nineteenth centuries.
 These records constitute a uniquely comprehensive resource for the history of the Livery Companies as well as for a range of historical questions about the social and economic role they played in London since their creation.

 Director: Professor Matthew Davies, M.A., D.Phil.